 Other research from China suggests a false negative RT-PCR test rate of 30%.

 Without proper information and advice, there is a risk that people with the disease receiving false negative RT-PCR test results, believe they don’t have it, and behave in ways that risk spreading the infection.

 In addition to the effects of test rationing and a failure to establish epidemiological links for newly discovered infections, false negatives are another way that the number of recorded infections could be undercounted.

 The high rate of false negatives also helps to support the hypothesis that people testing negative prior to release from hospital, who later test positive, haven’t fully recovered.
-Rather than catching the virus again, they might instead have received a false negative test result prior to release, making them a false recovery.
+Rather than catching the virus again, they might instead have received a false negative test result prior to release.

 Coronavirus testing research paper (in English)